spider2048/CPTemplates/README.md

 * Copies code on save to clipboard
 * Code is fully pastable anywhere
 * Responds to Ctrl+C
-* Tested on Windows 11
+* Tested on Windows 11 and Linux

 Usage: